 A majority of our first year students are supported as graduate teaching assistants.
 Graduate teaching is an important part of the graduate educational experience, and we take pride in delivering a quality educational experience for our undergraduate students.
 Typical teaching assignment include:

-- Teaching undergraduate laboratory classes
+- Serving as instructors of undergraduate laboratory classes

-- Grading for faculty
+- Grading midterms for faculty throughout the semester

 Before your first assignment as a teaching assistant, the University and the department both conduct orientation sessions to prepare you for what lies ahead.
 To acknowledge outstanding performance as a teaching assistant, we select two recipients for a teaching award each year.